 Part 3 – Feb.
 6 – Read, Interpret, Decide – Analyzing Avalanche Reports with the Sierra Avalanche Center

+Participants will have the opportunity to discuss technical and situational issues that arise in the field to create a good platform for safe decision making in the backcountry.
 There will be a HUGE raffle at this event and everybody is sure to walk away with something.
-All raffle proceeds and a portion of sales from this evening will benefit the Sierra Avalanche Center.
+All raffle proceeds and a portion of sales from this evening will benefit Sierra Avalanche Center.

 This event is FREE and open to the public.
-Come get some free tips to help keep safe in the backcountry!
+Come get some free tips to help properly read and interpret the avalanche and snow conditions reports in order to make better decisions and keep safe in the backcountry!

 This event will take place between two different locations: Tahoe Mountain Sports (8331 North Lake Blvd, Kings Beach, CA 96143) and across the street at the North Tahoe Event Center (8318 N. Lake Blvd)